APPENDICES

 4

-Martin, born at New Orleans in November 1801, married Marie Françoise, called Manette, 18-year-old daughter of Louis Malarcher of New Orleans, at the Convent church, St. James Parish, in August 1822, and remarried Marie Malvina, daughter of Spanish Creole Jean Vives, at the Donaldsonville church, Ascension Parish, in January 1826.
+Martin, born at New Orleans in November 1801, married Marie Françoise, called Manette, 18-year-old daughter of Louis Malarcher of New Orleans, at the Convent church, St. James Parish, in August 1822, and remarried to Marie Malvina, daughter of Spanish Creole Jean Vives, at the Donaldsonville church, Ascension Parish, in January 1826.
 Their son Jean Antoine was born in Ascension Parish in November 1826, Songy died in Ascension Parish at age 6 months in June 1828, Louis Songy, called Songy, was born in Ascension Parish in February 1829, Félix Valéry in Ascension Parish in October 1830 but died at age 8 months in June 1831, Félix David was born in Ascension Parish in October 1832 but died at age 19 months in June 1834, and Louis Félix, called Félix, was born in Ascension Parish in December 1834.
 Their daughter married into the Bossier family.
-Martin, called Songis Reinaud by the recording priest, died in Ascension Parish in October 1843; he was only 43 years old.
+Martin, called Songis Reinaud by the recording priest, died in Ascension Parish in October 1843, age 43.
 Most of his sons died young or did not marry, but the two who married settled in Ascension and Assumption parishes.

 4a

-Jean Antoine, by his second wife, may have married Catherine Borne in Ascension Parish.
+Jean Antoine, by his father's second wife, may have married Catherine Borne in Ascension Parish, date unrecorded.
 Their son Gaspar died in Ascension Parish, age 5 months, in June 1863.

 4b

-Louis Songy, by his second wife, served briefly as a second lieutenant in Company F of the 7th Regiment Louisiana Infantry, raised in Assumption Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
+Louis Songy, by his father's second wife, served briefly as a second lieutenant in Company F of the 7th Regiment Louisiana Infantry, raised in Assumption Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
 Songy resigned his commission in September or October 1861, only a few months after he joined the unit.
-He died in Ascension Parish in November 1861; he was only 32 years old.
+Called Songi by the recording priest, Louis Songy died in Ascension Parish in November 1861, age 32.
 One wonders if his death was war-related.
 He probably did not marry.

 4c

-Félix, by his second wife, married Adella, daughter of French Creole Jean Colin Bertaud, at the Donaldsonville church, Ascension Parish, in June 1856; Adella's mother was a Melançon.
+Félix, by his father's second wife, married Adella, daughter of French Creole Jean Colin Bertaut and his Acadian wife Mélasie Melançon, at the Donaldsonville church, Ascension Parish, in June 1856.
 They settled in Ascension Parish before moving down to Napoleonville in Assumption Parish.
-Their son Jean Songy was born in Ascension Parish in October 1858, Eugène in November 1859 but died at age 8 in December 1867, Henri Washington was born in January 1861 but died at age 7 in December 1867, a newborn, name unrecorded, perhaps a son, died near Napoleonville in July 1863, Pierre Gaspar was born in November 1867, and Louis Félix in October 1870.
+Their son Jean Songy was born in Ascension Parish in October 1858, Eugène in November 1859 but died at age 8 in December 1867, Henri Washington was born in January 1861 but died at age 7 in December 1867, a newborn, name unrecorded, died near Napoleonville in July 1863, Pierre Gaspar was born in November 1867, and Louis Félix in October 1870.

 ~